Dodgers star Trevor Bauer, on leave amid assault probe, was subject of previous protection order

 Bauer’s alleged menacing behavior continued over the course of the following years, according to the Ohio woman’s attorney and former attorney.
 The Post separately obtained photos that appeared to show her face with dark bruises on her cheeks and around her left eye.
 She claims the injuries were from Bauer striking her without her consent during sex in 2018, Darwal said.

-The Post could not independently confirm the date or location where the photographs were taken.
+The Post could not independently confirm the date when or place where the photographs were taken.
 Bauer’s representatives questioned the validity of the photos, which they noted had been obtained by The Post long after the alleged incident.

 The Post also obtained copies of messages allegedly from Bauer to the Ohio woman.
 In one undated Snapchat message, Bauer allegedly wrote: “Like the only reason I’d ever consider seeing you again is to choke you unconscious punch you in the face shove my first up your a-- skull f--- you and kick you out naked.
 And obviously I would never do something like that to anyone.
 So cant even enjoy the one thing I sometimes enjoyed with you.”

-Note: Correction: A previous version of this story said the Ohio woman’s representatives declined to comment on whether she had spoken to MLB.
-Her representatives told The Post the woman has assisted MLB but declined to comment further, citing the ongoing investigation.